-Jordan Travel Guide Itinerary – What I would have done differently:
+The Best Jordan Tourist Attractions – What I would have done differently:

 Aqaba worked as a place to relax and as a base for exploring Wadi Rum.
 However, it was a real pain to get to Petra and back – nearly two hours each way.
 And it was not easy to find ways to get there that suited.
 In hindsight, I would have gone from Aqaba to Petra and stayed there for 2 nights.
 Petra and Wadi Rum are the highlights of Jordan.
 Aqaba is great for relaxing and as a base for Wadi Rum but there is little else to do there.

 I did visit the Royal Diving Club in Aqaba which was good and went snorkelling on the Red Sea.
 If you like snorkelling and diving you may want to consider staying as long as I did in Aqaba – otherwise, I would reduce the time spent there.
 The odds are your hotel in Petra will have a pool anyway so you can relax there as well as exploring.